Connecting the Hadron Mass Scale to the Fundamental Mass Scale of Quantum Chromodynamics

-In summary, using the semiclassical light-front holographic approximation of QCD at large distance, we have obtained an explicit relation between the quark-confining nonperturbative dynamics of QCD at large-distances and the short-distance dynamics of pQCD; we thus link the pQCD scale $\Lambda_s$ to the observed hadron masses.
+In summary, we have obtained an explicit relation between the quark-confining nonperturbative dynamics of QCD at large-distances based on the semiclassical light-front holographic approximation of QCD and the short-distance dynamics of perturbative QCD.
 The analytic form of the QCD running coupling at all energy scales is also determined.
-The predicted value $\Lambda_{\overline{MS}} = 0.341 \pm 0.032$ GeV agrees well with the experimental average $0.339 \pm 0.016$ GeV and the lattice measurements $0.340 \pm 0.008$ GeV.
-Moreover, we can identify a scale $Q_0$ which defines the transition point between pQCD and nonperturbative QCD.
-Its value, $Q_0 \simeq 1$ GeV, agrees with observations.
-Conversely, starting with $\Lambda_{\overline {MS}}$ we can compute self-consistently in light-front holographic QCD the hadron mass spectrum.
-Since ordinary hadrons constitute about 99.95\% of the mass of the visible matter of the universe, this approach to the strongly coupled dynamics of QCD provides new insights to a better understanding of most of the matter around us.
+The result is an explicit link of the perturbative QCD scale $\Lambda_{\overline {MS}}$ to the masses of the observed hadrons.
+The predicted value $\Lambda_{\overline{MS}} = 0.341 \pm 0.032$ GeV agrees well with the experimental average $0.339 \pm 0.016$ GeV as well as a lattice determination $0.340 \pm 0.008$ GeV.
+Our value for the QCD string tension, $0.191\pm 0.009$ GeV$^2$ is also in excellent agreement with the phenomenological value $\sigma \simeq 0.197$ GeV$^2$.
+This connection between the fundamental hadronic scale underlying the physics of quark confinement and the perturbative QCD scale controlling hard collisions can be carried out in any renormalization scheme.

-We thank Hans Guenter Dosch, Yang Ma, Xing-Gang Wu, and Xiaochao Zheng for valuable discussions.
-This material is based upon work supported by the U.S. Department of Energy, Office of Science, Office of Nuclear Physics under contract DE--AC05--06OR23177.
-This work is also supported by the Department of Energy contract DE--AC02--76SF00515.
+We have also identified a scale $Q_0$ which defines the transition point between pQCD and nonperturbative QCD.
+Its value, $Q_0 \simeq 1$ GeV, is consistent with observations.